Is it safe to bring a propane tank inside an RV? - RV Travel

 Is it safe to bring a propane tank inside of an RV?
 The answer is a resounding NO!

 “Never use, store, or transport propane cylinders or liquid fuels in the passenger space or living area of your RV.”
-Says RVer James Callow
+So says RVer James Callow.

 The issue of whether it is safe, or not, to bring and use a propane tank inside your RV seems to have become as controversial as “Is it safe to travel with my propane turned on” lately.
 I was involved in several online social media “discussions” on the subject during the recent cold snap across the country.
 One social media post became so heated the moderator shut it down.